t-aggelos/tokiponedo/README.md

 - `awejan wa tana inli` = "they are from england".
 ### The preposition `ron`
 It roughly translates into "into at".
 It’s a locative particle that marks *both* space and time.
 In other words, it can refer to a specific place **in space** or a specific moment **in time**.
 For example,
-- `mi ne sini wa ron tomo` = "me and you (are/at) the house."
+- `mi ne si wa ron tomo` = "me and you (are/at) the house."
 - `mi wa ru na ron tenpo ni` = "I'm not doing anything right now"
 - `mi wa tokeru o awejan ron tomo` = "I am speaking to them in the house"

 Like we discussed earlier, and particularly visible in the first sentence, you do not need to state that the subject(`mi ne sini`) "is". `wa` means roughly "in the context of" or "about".
 Here, it means something more like "about, existing/thus,".
 Putting it all together the first sentence is more directly translated to: "About me and you, thus existing, on the house".
 It is a faster way to convey the more general translation that is provided.
+Another example of how `na` could be used in conjuction with the preposition is:
+- `mi wa tokeru o awejan tawa Anjo sama na Koto` = "I am speaking about them to Anjo, in the manner, unlike Koto".
+### The preposition `sama` -- A-like B.
+`sama` means similarity, and therefore, using it implies that the **predicate** is similar to something.
+Like we discussed earlier, prepositions describe the *manner* of the predicate.
+Let's look at an example:
+- `Anjo wa tokeru o A ni sama mi` = "Anjo is speaking of (this) A like me.".
+- `Anjo wa sama mi` = "Anjo is like me"
+In classic toki pona speech, the `wa` wouldn't be put as their equivelant clarifies the verb of the predicate.
+However, `wa` here is more general: implying the context(sometimes casual sometimes not).
+If you're familiar with other languages, it is  *sort of* like the topic marker in Japaense; in the sense that it can also imply the subject.
 ### Expressions and Customs
 - `ron najo` = literally "present in nothing".
 For instance this can be used to describe actions **in vain**(notice how similar this expression is in english too.)
 - `ron tenpo ni` = "present in current time" ("this" time)
 - `e jan awi!` = 'hey everyone'.
+- `A wa sama B` = `A is like B`, where A is the context.
+Here sama functions as an **adjective** rather than noun.
+And the sentence most accurately translates to: `me-like B`.